 Will they be editing simple videos, or will they be more complex?
 How long will the videos be?
 How much do you know about video editing?
 Will you be making the final decisions on everything, or will they pretty much have the final say so on the final product?
 If you don’t have any experience editing or know much about editing, can you trust them to ensure the final product is of the highest quality?

 Here’s one final question: What is the videos’ purpose?
 That may also determine the skill set of the person you hire.
 At any rate, they should probably offer the following:

 - Strong research skills.

 - Powerful video editing skills and knowledge of different software needs.

 - Digital awareness and understanding of the internet

 Once you’ve decided what your expectations are for the editor and the skill set you’re looking for, you’re ready to put it all in a job description.
-You’re halfway done, in knowing how to hire a youtube editor.
+You’re halfway done!.

 There are a couple of things to consider when paying an editor.
 Do you want to pay them by the hour or by the project?